 On Friday, the government issued a surprisingly upbeat jobs report for May: The national unemployment rate unexpectedly dropped from 14.7% to 13.3%.
 But the jobless rate for African Americans ticked up, from 16.7% to 16.8%, the level where it had been 10 years earlier.

 Black Americans face an even bigger long-term problem than lagging incomes and higher unemployment.
 They have struggled to build wealth — home equity and investment portfolios — that could be tapped in times of need, used as collateral for loans to start a business or passed on to children.

 The median black family has wealth of just $17,200 — perhaps enough to buy a car — versus $171,000 for the median white family.
 The wealth gap persists even for African Americans in the top 10% of U.S. incomes: Their wealth comes to $343,160, less than one-fifth of the $1.79 million for whites in the top 10%, according to government numbers compiled by the Brookings Institution.

-As a Democratic presidential candidate, Sen. Booker pushed a plan for “Baby Bonds” to provide $1,000 to every American child at birth.
+As a Democratic presidential candidate, Democratic Sen. Booker of New Jersey pushed for “Baby Bonds” to provide $1,000 to every American child at birth.
 After that, they would receive up to $2,000 a year, depending on their family income.
-The idea would be to create a nest egg that could eventually be used to finance a college education or buy a home.
+The idea: Create a nest egg that could be used to pay for college or a home.

-“It’s absolutely an opportunity,” Hardy said.
+“It’s absolutely an opportunity,” said Bradley Hardy of American University″s School of Public Affairs.
 “And, yes, it could be squandered.’’

 AP Economics Writers Josh Boak and Christopher Rugaber contributed to this report.